Finished Contract: How do I process a domestic helper visa without an agency?

 - Book an appointment online

-At the first appointment, a letter will be issued stating the visa release date and any further supporting documents needed (if any).
+At the first appointment, immigration will only take all necessary documents (refer to the list above) from you.
+You can expect a letter/call from them within 2 weeks about the exact visa release date and any further supporting documents needed (if any).

 Domestic helpers should collect the visa on the visa release date, with: